Is Ketchup Vegan?

 Annie’s organic ketchup

 The ingredients in this brand are also animal-product free.
 It is made from only plant-based sugar, and as well does not contain high fructose corn syrup.
-Something unique is that you will find cloves in the ingredients, which causes you to have a slightly warm feeling in your mouth.
+Something unique is that you will find cloves in the ingredients, which could cause you to have a slightly warm feeling in your mouth.

 If for any reason you feel that manufacturers might be hiding something by not including every ingredient on the label, you can still enjoy your vegan tomato ketchup by preparing it yourself.
 It is effortless to make and may even be cheaper than what you can buy from a store.
 An added advantage is that you can spice it to your satisfaction.
 So, all you need are the ingredients that meet the requirements of veganism (3).